Cephalosporin C: Chemistry

 Cephalosporin C has weak activity to the staphylococci infection, which was 0.1% activity.
 This decrease in activity was due to the replacement of the D-α-aminoadipic acid side chain with phenylacetic acid.

 Biochemistry

-Cephalosporin C is the product of the biosynthesis pathway of third generation cephalosporins.
-This is done by exchanging the acetyl CoA into DAC.
+Cephalosporin C is the product of a natural biosynthesis pathway that starts with penicillin N (also called adicillin).

-To achieve cephalosporin C as the end product, there are 6 genes reported to be in control of the pathway.
+Industrial production uses a strain of the fungus Acremonium chrysogenum which has been optimised by molecular biology techniques to give a high yield of cephalosporin C. The enzymes involved are deacetoxycephalosporin-C synthase (DAOCS), deacetoxycephalosporin-C hydroxylase (DACS) and deacetylcephalosporin-C acetyltransferase (DAC-AT).